 There are so many fun and delicious eateries on Whidbey Island so I’ll just name a few.
 The Cove is a great little casual seafood place out at the end of the pier in Coupeville.
 You can eat inside or take it out on the outdoor patio to enjoy views of Penn Cove!
 We also went to Sunshine Drip Coffee Lounge for morning pastries and coffee in Coupeville.

-This last visit to Whidbey Island my husband and I stayed at Captain Whidbey and they had fantastic seafood as well, I’d recommend stopping by for a bite & a drink even if you don’t plan to say there!
+On this last visit to Whidbey Island, my husband and I stayed at Captain Whidbey and they had fantastic seafood as well, I’d recommend stopping by for a bite & a drink even if you don’t plan to say there!